Contract Negotiation Strategy

-You see, success in business is a product of the collective behaviors of staff, suppliers and customers.
-Those behaviors are in turn a sum of the incentive structures within an organisation.
+You see, success in business is a product of the collective behaviours of staff, suppliers and customers.
+Those behaviours are in turn a sum of the incentive structures within an organisation.
 In other words, implement incentives (or disincentives) and get sustainable change.

 The most common approach to influence demand is a ‘charge back’ or Activity Based Costing methodology.
 Driven by tight budgets and increasingly sophisticated ERP systems this approach is growing in popularity in Legal (amongst other functions).
 Currently 24% of legal functions charge all of their costs back to the business.

 We see three practices that are applied with varying degrees of success: